-Beauty and the Beast: Belle's Magical World (also known as Belle's Magical World) is a 1998 Direct-to-Video midquel of Disney's Beauty and the Beast.
+Belle's Magical World, retitled Beauty and the Beast: Belle's Magical World in the 2003 re-release, is a 1998 Direct to Video midquel of Disney's Beauty and the Beast.
 It is also a sequel to the previous midquel Beauty and the Beast: The Enchanted Christmas.

 - Compilation Movie: The film consists of four (originally three) shorts.